okjuan/virtual.book/_posts/2024-12-26-japan-trip.md

 I read the first 150 pages of _Normal People_ and {% vbook_post wrote about it | 2024-12-21-how-normal-people-think %}, pausing only to eat meals.
 I couldn't believe it when it was announced that we were beginning our descent.

-#### Monday 12/23/2024 -- Tokyo
+#### Monday 12/23/2024 -- Tokyo, a day of shopping

-- coffee nearby while Z & my family ate breakfast at the hotel
+- solo coffee nearby while Z & my family ate breakfast at the hotel
-- together took train to Shibuya City, then ate at a really good conveyor belt sushi restaurant
+- together took train to Shibuya City, then ate at a good conveyor belt sushi restaurant
 - solo flat white @ The Roastery by Nozy Coffee on Cat Street
-- browse MoMA Design Store & other boutiques, bought tea towel from Hay
+- solo browse MoMA Design Store & other boutiques, bought tea towel from Hay
 - solo walk thru Shibuya, fatigued from jetlag, got another coffee
-- browsed robe store but did not find what I wanted
+- solo browsed robe store but did not find what I wanted
 - with group again, bought hoodie @ Carhartt Work In Progress store
 - bought shoes and slides @ Hoka store
 - visit Tadao Ando's public bathroom in Jingū-dōri Park, which was featured in the movie _Perfect Days_
 - Shibuya crossing! then very spicy ramen at a place with weird vibes
-- taxi back to hotel

 I had severe allergies until the early evening.
 This happens to me whenever I travel somewhere new.